BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Whilst OpenCL is hardware-portable it is not inherently also performance-portable, autotuning is important when evaluating the performance of OpenCL codes on systems.
 Du et al. [@du2012cuda] migrated CUDA versions of level 3 BLAS routines to OpenCL and measured the direct performance on GPU accelerator devices.
 They show low-level languages achieve 80% of peak performance on multicores and accelerators whilst OpenCL only achieves 50% of peak performance.
-They propose the use of auto-tuning to improve the performance of OpenCL kernels.
+They propose the use of autotuning to improve the performance of OpenCL kernels.
 They conclude that OpenCL is fairly competitive with CUDA on Nvidia hardware in terms of performance, and if architecture specifics are unknown, autotuning is an effective way to generate tuned kernels that deliver acceptable levels of performance with little programmer effort.

 When combined with autotuning, an OpenCL code may exhibit good performance across varied devices -- yielding accelerator device specific optimizations with no user or developer input.
-Tasks such as compiler optimisations and kernel runtime tuning parameters are well suited to auto-tuners without requiring an exhaustive search in this search space.
+Tasks such as compiler optimisations and kernel runtime tuning parameters are well suited to autotuners without requiring an exhaustive search in this search space.
-This has been manifested in many auto-tuning libraries that use machine learning.
+This has been manifested in many autotuning libraries that use machine learning.
 Spafford et al. [@spafford2010maestro], Chaimov et al. [@chaimov2014toward] and Nugteren and Codreanu [@nugteren2015cltune] all propose open source libraries capable of autotuning dynamic execution parameters in OpenCL kernels.
 Filipovic et al. [@Filipovic:2017:AOK:3152821.3152877]also show OpenCL tuning strategies can take into account numerical accuracy to search for kernel implementations within specific numerical error bounds whilst optimizing for a shorter execution time.